veltzer/demos-db-elk/exercises/04_query_performance/exercise.md

-# Exercise: Query Performance and Indexing in Elasticsearch
+# Query Performance and Indexing in Elasticsearch

 ## Objective
 Learn how to measure Elasticsearch query performance and understand the impact of field indexing on query speed.